INNFINITEMINDS/ArduinoESP8266PatientMonitor/README.md

 # ArduinoESP8266PatientMonitor
-Arduino Based Patient Monitoring Prototype with ESP8266 for Wifi Connectivity
+A Based Patient Monitoring Prototype with ESP8266 for Wifi Connectivity 1.
+2.
+3.
+4.
+5.